-The organisation behind gravity SLS 3D printing ecosystem continues to bolster its influence in the educational sector by signing an agreement with the Linköping University (LiU) in Sweden.
+Wematter, The organisation behind the gravity SLS 3D printing ecosystem continues to bolster its influence in the educational sector by signing an agreement with Linköping University (LiU) in Sweden.

 Students of the University will have access to Wematter Gravity SLS 3D printer along with related software and equipment

-Linköping University possesses the vision and ambition to always give its student the best opportunities for study combined with cutting edge technology,” says Jens Gabrielsson, Marketing and ales Manager at Wematter.
+Linköping University possesses the vision and ambition to always give its students the best opportunities for study combined with cutting-edge technology,” says Jens Gabrielsson, Marketing and Sales Manager at Wematter.

 Webmaster’s Gravity SLS 3D printer delivers product development right at the office space

-the result of this is the Wematter Gravity SLS 3D printer that develops quality parts and unique handling that ensures manufacturing in the office.
+The result of this is the Wematter Gravity SLS 3D printer, which develops quality parts with unique handling that ensures manufacturing in the office.